RaamAnalyst/MedCodeProx/README.md

 - MySQL

 # Installation
-To install MedCodePro in your server, follow the below steps:
+To install MedCodeProx in your server, follow the below steps:

-1. Clone the repository with **git clone** / Download and extract the files from the repository **MedCodePro**
+1. Clone the repository with **git clone** / Download and extract the files from the repository **MedCodeProx**
 2. Copy *.env.example file* to *.env*
 3. Edit the *.env* file with the details such as app url, app name, database credentials, mail, and other credentials wherever needed.
 4. Run **composer install** or **php composer.phar install**